 Lottery syndicates are a great and cost-efficient way to boost your chances of winning.
 Not any kind of chances, impactful ones!
-However, whenever a large group of people agrees on indulging in any activity, problems can arise, mainly because people change their mind.
+However, whenever a large group of people agree on indulging in any activity, problems can arise, mainly because people change their minds.
 People are uncertain, they bring a lot of variables along with them.
 The more people involved, the bigger the variables.

 Over the past 30 years, there’ve been many cringe-worthy situations when a member or a former member of the syndicate gets the boot when the syndicate wins the jackpot.

 This The Lottery Office review covers why this lottery agent is popular in Australia

 Before I become all judgmental, I must say this.
 Sometimes, it just wasn’t meant to be.
 Sometimes, the opportunity simply does not present itself.
 As I said, people change their minds, and some do it too often.
 A good share of the stories listed below is triggered because of exactly this.
 Nevertheless, people are reasonable beings, and most of these have had a win-win outcome.
 Then again, as you will see, there are some pretty greedy and unreasonable players.

 The lesson of the day is, to read carefully and try to share these with your lottery syndicate mates.
 It’s the best way to avoid them down the road.
 You never know where and when will the lightning strike.
 Who knows, this just might be it!